jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 The `tile_size()` method converts our tile dimensions into a `UVec2` (unsigned 2D vector), which Bevy uses for size calculations.
 Similarly, `atlas_size()` provides the total atlas dimensions as a `UVec2`, which Bevy uses to create the texture atlas layout.

-The `sprite_index()` method is crucial for finding sprites by name.
+The `sprite_index()` method helps in finding sprites by name.
 When we want to render a "dirt" tile, this method searches through our sprite array and returns the index position of that sprite.

 Finally, `sprite_rect()` takes a sprite index and calculates the exact rectangular region within our atlas that contains that sprite.
 It uses `URect` (unsigned rectangle) to define the boundaries, which Bevy's texture atlas system requires to know which part of the large image to display.